Pocketed free-tailed bat

 The pocketed free-tailed bat (Nyctinomops femorosaccus) is a species of bat in the family Molossidae found in Mexico and in Arizona, California, New Mexico, and Texas in the United States.
-They resemble the Brazilian free-tailed bat (Tadarida brasiliensis) but differ morphologically.
-They are recognized as "least concern" by the IUCN and as "apparently secure" by Natureserve.
+They resemble the Brazilian free-tailed bat (Tadarida brasiliensis).They are recognized as "least concern" by the IUCN and as "apparently secure" by Natureserve.

 Characteristics

-The pocketed free-tailed bat shares similar features with the Brazilian free-tailed bat ("Tadarida brasiliensis") but is larger in size.
+The pocketed free-tailed bat shares similar features with the Brazilian free-tailed bat (Tadarida brasiliensis) but is larger in size.
 The name is derived from a skin fold stretching from the medial side of the femur to the middle of the tibia.
 This fold produces a shallow pocket on the underside of the interfemoral membrane in the vicinity of the knee.
 Some defining characteristics include: Ears joined at the midline; second phalanx of the 4th digit is less than 5mm; anterior part of hard palate narrowly excised; upper incisors placed close together with longitudinal axes nearly parallel.

-The pocketed free-tailed bat also has a large broad head with grooved lips.
+The pocketed free-tailed bat has a large broad head with grooved lips.
 The face has many stiff hairs with spoonlike tips.
 The ears are thick and leathery with the presence of a dominant tragus.
 Body dimensions: body length~112mm; feet~10mm; tail~46mm; ears~23mm; forearms~46mm.
 Body mass range is 10–14 g.